The Payroll Department distributes forms required at year-end for income tax reporting, specifically Forms W-2 and Forms 1042-S.

 How do I request a reprint of my W-2 because I did not receive it in the mail, lost it, or accidentally destroyed it?

-Submit a "W-2 Request" form.
+If you prefer to receive a paper W-2 reprint, submit a "W-2 Request" form.
 This form is available in the SMU Payroll Office (Expressway Tower Suite 203), or click here to download the form online.

 When can I ask for a reprint on my W-2?